 Last Friday, dedicated educators pre-K - 12 came together to learn, plan, and gear up for student success!
 Educators learned how assessments can be used as a source of information to build hope, efficacy, and achievement, how to apply an efficient and accurate assessment design with colleagues, and how to enhance the formative purpose of assessments to drive learning.

-6 days ago, DPSD
+4 months ago, DPSD

 LID 2025